-I work in multiple media, incorporating repurposed objects and materials into my work.
-I see beauty in old buildings, used materials, discarded objects, and relics of lives lived and think they speak volumes about events, people and place.
+I work in multiple media, often incorporating repurposed objects and materials into my work.
+I see beauty in old buildings, used materials and discarded objects.
+I think these relics of lives lived speak volumes about events, people and place.
 I respond to the history and mystery I find in these materials to relay a personal narrative of transformation.

 Lisa Zukowski was born in Brooklyn, NY and currently maintains studios in the Hudson Valley of New York and in south Florida.
 She received her BFA from Brooklyn College, where she studied painting with Allan D’Arcangelo and Bob Henry, and served as printer for the Brooklyn College Press under the direction of Janet Carlile.

 Click on the PDF icon to view current resumé